On Optimizing the Communication of Model Parallelism: Optimizations for a single cross-mesh resharding task

 Since hosts are the main bottleneck for communication, we perform load balancing and scheduling at host level, rather than individual devices.
 Suppose a unit communication task has replicas $\mathit{DS}_i$ in the host set $n_i \subseteq \mathit{Mesh}_A$ and we want to send $\mathit{DS}_i$ to the hosts in set $m_i \subseteq \mathit{Mesh}_B.$ Our first goal is to pick a host $n_{i*} \in n_i$ to send the data to all the receiver hosts in $m_i$ to balance the loads across different devices.
 Once we picked the sender host $n_{i*}$ for all tasks, we also need to schedule the execution order of different tasks.
 Note that all the hosts participate in the $i$-th task need to send or receive data with in a shared period of time and different tasks' execution should not overlap.
 Suppose the duration of the $i$-th task to be $T_i$ and denote the execution starting time to $S_i$, we can formulate the load balancing and scheduling problem as the following optimization problem:

 The optimization objective (Eq.\ref{eq:load-balance-objective}) minimizes the completion time of the last unit communication task.
-The two constraints make sure the sender of each task has the correct data slice (Eq.\ref{eq:load-balance-correct-sender}) and the tasks that share the same sender or receiver devices are not overlap with each other (Eq.\ref{eq:load-balance-no-overlap}).
-Next, we introduce several load balancing and scheduling algorithms and analyze their properties.
+The two constraints make sure the sender of each task has the correct data slice (Eq.\ref{eq:load-balance-correct-sender}) and the tasks that share the same sender or receiver devices are not overlap with each other (Eq.\ref{eq:load-balance-no-overlap}).\yonghao{With multiple NICs on a node, the formulation still applies by making $n_i$, $n_{i*}$ and $m_i$ represent sets of NICs.}